 Dimethyl sulfoxide was one of the first ones to try because of its low toxicity.
 It was tested on a tiny cut made at the edge of the plasticized letter, and it definitly succeeded to separate the two layers.
 However, when it came to test a spot with paper in between, a thinnest layer of paper -the outer layer carrying the ink and some surface fibres- remained attached to the plastic film.
 So only the inner part of the paper sheet could be removed, leaving the outer ones stuck on the plastic pouch: a total disaster.
 I guess we could not undervalue the possible presence of poliethylene, neither the most probable presence of ethyl vinyl acetate, which might be only microns thick, but endangered the whole attempt.
 After several essays we found the right mixture of solvents.
+It did not burn the letter, nor acidify it nor make it more alcaline neither it erased or blurred the text.
 Dissolution should be made warm (120-140ºF), with proper toxic gas protection and most patience.

 After removing the plastic film, the letter was washed in water, mended, infilled (since some spots were burnt in the laminating machine) and flattened.
 Once all these treatments were concluded, it was put inside a Melinex® folder (yes: polyethylene terephthalate!), without any melting or sticking, of course.
 I just wanted to make sure, in case any further temptation arose, that the reversible one would be used, and not another laminating pouch.

 Left: The letter after removing all the polyethylene terephthalate.
 Right: After the conservation treatment: plastic removed, paper washed, tears mended, losses infilled and final flattened.
 It is stored in a polyethylene terephthalate folder (no sticking!)